open-policy-agent/gatekeeper/website/docs/gator.md

 ## Bundling Policy into OCI Artifacts

-Policy can be bundled into OCI Artifacts for ingestion by `gator test|expand`.
+It may be useful to bundle policy files into OCI Artifacts for ingestion during CI/CD workflows.
+The workflow could perform validation on inbound objects using `gator test|expand`.

-The bundle can be composed of any arbitrary file structure, which `gator` will walk recursively.
-Any files that do not end in `json|yaml|yml` will be ignored.
-`gator` does not enforce any file schema in the artifacts; it only requires that all files of the support extensions describe valid Kubernetes resources.
+A policy bundle can be composed of any arbitrary file structure, which `gator` will walk recursively.
+Any files that do not end in `json|yaml|yml` will be ignored. `gator` does not enforce any file schema in the artifacts; it only requires that all files of the support extensions describe valid Kubernetes resources.

 We recommend using the [Oras CLI](https://oras.land/cli/) to create OCI artifacts.
 For example, to push a bundle containing the 2 local directories